 Sanitization procedures are about more than meeting guidelines set by legislation.
 Pathogenic microorganisms pose a serious health risk, and every measure to ensure safe food transport helps protect the end-user.

-Microban is an antimicrobial product protection system designed with these considerations in mind*, and its application in trailers is exclusive to Great Dane Trailers — specifically in the Everest reefers.
+Microban is an antimicrobial product protection system designed with these considerations in mind*, and its application in trailers is exclusive to Great Dane—specifically in the Everest reefers.

-This proactive technology is built into the liners of Great Dane’s Everest reefer trailers during the manufacturing process, so it never wears off and helps guard reefers against product-damaging bacteria.
-This allows for cleaner food storage, cuts odors, and helps refrigerated trailers comply with the strict guidelines of the FSMA.
+This proactive technology, built into the liners of Great Dane’s Everest reefer trailers during the manufacturing process, never wears off and helps guard reefers against product-damaging bacteria.
+It allows for cleaner food storage, cuts odors, and helps refrigerated trailers comply with the strict guidelines of the FSMA.

 To see Microban in action, check out how G&C Foods uses Great Dane’s Everest Reefers to meet FSMA rules.